Creditors head to court as businesses struggle with debts, report shows

 “As Covid reliefs unwind, financially distressed companies brace for full force of debts to hit.”

-Julie Palmer, a partner at the firm, said: “Businesses that have bravely battled through the pandemic could now start to fail as the pressures they face become too much.
+Julie Palmer, a partner at Begbies, said: “Businesses that have bravely battled through the pandemic could now start to fail as the pressures they face become too much.

 “Support from the Government such as furlough payments, tax reliefs and a moratorium on landlords being able to evict businesses due to rent arrears cannot go on forever.